Rudxain/blog/proposal/VN-TM.md

 For the TM to know what's part of the ST and what's "out-of-bounds", we need a small metadata that specifies the size of ST. This metadata will always be placed at the same tape address, adjacent to ST. It'll be implemented as a var-int, to support theoretically-infinite states.

-Most of this assumes the TM uses the Von Neumann architecture.
-A standard TM uses the Hardvard Architecture, but doesn't have "opcodes" for rewriting ST.

 There are too many valid ways to define a self-modifying Hardvard TM:
 - Do we use 2 STs concatenated with each other?
 Or do we merge them into 1?
 - If we do concatenate them, what order is most "natural"?
-- Should we have 2 TMs (where 1 rewrites the 2nd TM's ST, such that both are driven by the same "clock"), or 1 double-tape double-head TM?
+- Should we have 2 TMs (where 1 rewrites the 2nd TM's ST, such that both are driven by the same [clock](https://en.wikipedia.org/wiki/Clock_generator)), or 1 double-tape double-head TM?
 - Should ST be written in an arbitrary alphabet (**multi-alphabet** TM), or the native alphabet of the TM?
 - Should ST be alphabet-encoded at all, or should it be a purely abstract mathematical object? (no double-tape)

-In contrast, VN (despite being harder to debug) is much more straightforward:
+In contrast, VN (despite being harder to debug) lends naturally:
 - 1 "standard" ST
 - 1 tape and head
 - native-alphabet ST
 - if TM is binary, use binary-encoded ST

-Since TMs are supposed to be "the simplest Turing-Complete models of computation", and because I'm lazy, I choose VN over HV.

 ## Implementation
 The compiler will be written in Rust.
 The compiler backend (to convert TM/BB byte-code into native machine-code) will be LLVM.